zemirco/lockit/README.md

   // sessions are required
   app.use(express.cookieParser('your secret here'));
   app.use(express.cookieSession());

+  // use middleware before router so your own routes have access to
+  // req.session.email and req.session.username
+  lockit(app, config);

   app.use(app.router);

-  // use middleware after router so it doesn't interfere with your own routes lockit(app, config);

   // continue with express middleware
   // ...
   ```